What Is Advisement?

-- Academic Orientation & Advisement Office—212 Solms Hall
+- Academic Advisement and Support Office—212 Solms Hall

 - The Department of the Chosen Major

-- Students who have chosen a major will go the academic department offering that major.
+- Juniors and Seniors who have chosen a major and are on track to complete their major program of study will go the academic department offering that major.
 Advisement procedures vary from department to department, so students should visit their departments early to ask about advisor assignments and advisement schedules: no later than the end of March to plan for summer and fall courses and by the end of October to plan spring semester courses.
-For a listing of departmental advisement contacts, visit our Where to Go for Academic Advisement page or view and print an Adobe PDF version of the departmental advisement contacts
+For a listing of departmental advisement contacts, visit our Where to Go for Academic Advisement page or view and print an Adobe PDF version of the departmental advisement contact

 - Liberal Studies Majors will see Peggy Clifton in the College of Liberal Arts Dean's Office, Solms Hall